colinpeng-datascience/pine-penguin-change/README.md

 # Pine Penguin Change

 A Chrome extension that completely transform your browsing experience with ChatGPT.
 Every text can be changed!
 Any way you like!
+All you have to do is give us a prompt and we will customize everything online for you.

 ## Install